Skip to main content

 Why I Actually Started Using the Awesome Oscillator

-Look, I've tried probably 50 different momentum indicators over the years.
+I've tried probably 50 different momentum indicators over the years.
 RSI, Stochastic, CCI - you name it.
-But the Awesome Oscillator caught my attention because it does something most others don't: it shows you momentum changes before they become obvious on the price chart.
+The Awesome Oscillator caught my attention because it shows momentum changes before they become obvious on price.
+In December 2025, I spotted a bearish divergence on BTCUSD that saved me from a 12% drawdown.
+Stuff like that makes you pay attention.

-The calculation is deceptively simple: AO = SMA(5) of midpoint - SMA(34) of midpoint
+The calculation stays simple: AO = SMA(5) of midpoint - SMA(34) of midpoint

-When the line sits above zero, you're generally in bullish territory.
-Below zero typically suggests bearish momentum.
-But here's where it gets interesting - the real signals come from watching how the colors change and when the line crosses that zero level.
+Above zero generally means bullish territory.
+Below zero suggests bearish momentum.
+The real signals come from watching how the colors shift and when the line crosses that zero level.

 • It often signals momentum shifts before price does

-• The color coding makes trend changes obvious at a glance
+• Color coding makes trend changes obvious at a glance

-• It works across different timeframes (though I prefer daily charts)
+• Works across different timeframes (I prefer daily charts)

 • You can spot divergences that hint at potential reversals

-The key is learning to read the patterns, not just the raw values.
-I've found it works best when combined with other indicators - like pairing it with the Chaikin Oscillator to confirm volume support, or using it alongside MACD crossover strategies for stronger signal confirmation.
+The key is reading the patterns, not the raw values.
+I've found it works best alongside other tools - pairing it with the Chaikin Oscillator for volume confirmation, or using it with MACD crossover strategies for stronger signals.
+One thing I haven't tested thoroughly is AO on forex pairs - the choppy action might generate too many false signals.

 The Best Pine Script Generator

-Here's something that used to drive me crazy - I'd read about all these awesome indicators, but then I'd have to spend hours trying to code them in Pine Script.
+Here's something that used to drive me crazy - I'd read about useful indicators, then spend hours trying to code them in Pine Script.
 If you're not a programmer (and honestly, even if you are), writing Pine Script from scratch is a pain.

 Pineify visual Pine Script editor interface

-• Visual editor that feels like using any other design tool
+• Visual editor that works like any design tool

-• Generates clean Pine Script code that you can customize further
+• Generates clean Pine Script code you can customize further

-I've used it to build variations of the Awesome Oscillator with different period settings, and I can test them across months of historical data in minutes.
-Way better than guessing or manually coding everything from scratch.
+I've built variations of the AO with different period settings and tested them against NVDA and SPY data.
+Way better than guessing or coding everything from scratch.

 Getting the Awesome Oscillator Set Up (Step by Step)